Bio and Statement

 1980s: Beginning in January of 1980, I dropped out of the art scene, joined the Merchant Marine and spent most of the decade at sea in Hawaii and French Polynesia.
 During this period I also traveled extensively on my own, worldwide, and kept both written and photographic journals.
 Although I did not exhibit, I continued to paint and my work from this period is in both public and private collections.

-1983: Patrons Christopher and Gunnel von Essen provided me a year to paint during which I completed a series of seascapes.
+1983: Patrons Christopher and Gunnel von Essen of Stockholm, Sweden, provided me a year to paint during which I completed a series of seascapes.

 Currently: I serve as a Director on the Board of the Suzie S. Thorn Family Foundation, a private, non-government foundation that primarily assists underprivileged women and children and supports a variety of organizations, locally, nationally and internationally.
 The Foundation is dedicated to family improvement through education.